 As a result, UV protection is a common reason for window replacement, since newer models are made with a special coating that blocks these rays from getting inside.

-North Shield Windows and Doors is your one-stop-shop for all things windows and doors!
+Toronto Windows and Doors is your one-stop-shop for all things windows and doors!
 Whether you’re looking for window replacements, clean-up help or expert advice, we have it all.
 Get in contact with us today and let’s get started!